-- 1. Help: which explains the main elements at each level. - 2.
+- 1. Help: which explains the main elements of the system at each level. - 2.
 Notifications: stores and monitors what happens in the dataflow, downloaded files are also available here.

 If the system doesn't react click refresh to reload page.